timschneeb/tachiyomi-extensions-revived/README.md

 This repository contains all source extensions that have been removed from the official repository.

+> [!NOTE]
-As Tachiyomi has been discontinued, independent community members have already announced a new spiritual successor called Mihon.
+> As Tachiyomi has been discontinued, independent community members have already announced a new spiritual successor called Mihon.
 You can find their Discord here: https://discord.gg/mihon
+>

-There's also another, more active extension repo available here: https://github.com/keiyoushi/extensions
+> There's also another, more active extension repo available here: https://github.com/keiyoushi/extensions

-## Usage

-Extension sources can be downloaded, installed, and uninstalled via the main Tachiyomi app.
-They are installed and uninstalled like regular apps, in `.apk` format.

-> [!IMPORTANT]
-> All extensions in this repo have a custom package name.
-While this technically allows you to install them alongside the old removed official extensions, it is not recommended and can cause issues.
-Uninstall the old extensions to avoid source conflicts.

 ## Downloads